Rappadikalude Gatha

 Rappadikalude Gatha (The Journey of the Nightingales) is a 1978 Indian Malayalam-language drama film directed by K. G. George and written by Padmarajan.
 The film stars M. G. Soman and Vidhubala, along with Sukumari, Jose, Krishnachandran, Prem Prakash and Aranmula Ponnamma in supporting roles.
 The film was released to widespread critical acclaim praising the writing, direction and the performance of the lead cast.
 However, despite the positive response the film bombed at the box office.
 The film won the Kerala State Film Award for Best Film with Popular and Aesthetic Value at the 1978 Kerala State Film Awards.

 Plot

 The film is woven around Gatha, a young girl who finds happiness in drugs and music.
 She marries a doctor of humble indisposition.
 Their marriage runs into difficulty but, after several traumatic experiences, the couple are reconciled.

-Themes

-The film is a sharp indictment of society, its awry priorities, on the frustrations of the youth, their disappointments, and how youngsters get hooked to drugs.
-On the other side, the film is also on the conflicts and the complexities of marital life.